 The pool at Mukul, Nicaragua.
 Courtesy Mukul

 Central America’s largest and least densely populated country, Nicaragua is broken up into three areas: the magnificent Pacific coast, the remote Central Region and the nearly deserted Atlantic coast.
 The moniker “the country of lakes and volcanoes,” is no exaggeration.
 In addition to the 28 volcanoes (6 of which are still active), 8 crater lakes and hundreds of beaches along 650 miles of untouched coastline, there are also vibrant colonial cities and tropical forests.
-Set in the lush landscape, the sophisticated Mukul resort boasts one of the best surf breaks anywhere as well as luxurious suites and villas.

 Related: The Top 10: World’s Best Surfing Spots